Average Walking Speed By Age And Sex

-If you’re trying to determine how fast you should be walking during your walking workouts or how your walking speed compares to the average human walking speed, it can be helpful to know the average speed for walking categorized by age and sex.
+If you’re trying to determine how fast you should walk during your workouts and how you stack up to your peers, it can be helpful to know the average walking speeds by age and sex.

 Two people walking and looing at each other.

-Using the conversion that one mile is equal to 1609 meters, the average “usual” walking speed works out to walking one mile in 20.6 minutes, while walking a mile at the average maximum walking speed would take 13.48 minutes.
+Using the conversion that one mile equals 1609 meters, the average “usual” walking speed works out to walking one mile in 20.6 minutes, while walking a mile at the average maximum walking speed would take 13.48 minutes.

 A person walking in a park.